 - Bps in seconds thanks to a solid state drive and Intel® Rapid Start technology

-- Precision-cut aluminum lid is as durable as it is stunning.
+- The precision-cut aluminum lid is as durable as it is stunning.

 - Specifically engineered to create the ultimate in portability.